edistyping/priceisart-frontend/README.md

 1. (Issue): While testing, I think I saw two same picture come up
 2. (Issue): Need a way to refresh data for 'Ranking' page.
     - Might need to create a separate function
-    - Call it whenever a 'Ranking' button is clicked
+    - Call it whenever a 'Ranking' button is clicked or other way
 3. Refactor Code
 4. Click Image to Enlarge them
-5. Improve visuals + Organize Codes

 # Code Refactoring
 1. Game.js
-    1. Merge setUserResponse and handleGameover.
+    1. (Done) Merge setUserResponse and handleGameover.
 We don't have to send back data to App everytime but only at the end.
 2. Result.js
-    -
+    1. Any?

 3. Ranking.js
-    1. Instead of sending all Images and data, should I just send only 10 back to Ranking.js?
+    1. Instead of passing all Images and data to Ranking component, should I just send only 10 back to Ranking.js?

 # Summary